-This section contains Section 4 of the UDMSA, with the addition of New Jersey law, and Section 4a. and 5a.(3) of A1949, with the addition of language from the NCCUSL act and New Jersey law.
-A1949 includes a requirement for registration, not licensure.
+This section contains Section 4 of the UDMSA, with the addition of New Jersey law, with the addition of language from the NCCUSL act and New Jersey law.
+UDMSA includes a requirement for registration, not licensure.
 The requirement has been changed to one for licensure to recognize the fact that, in New Jersey, registration implies a unilateral act, while licensure requires the approval of the licensing body.
-The draft incorporates language found in the LRC draft at subsection a., f. and g.
 Subsection b., found in the NCCUSL draft, has been included to clarify that if a provider is licensed pursuant to this act, its employees and agents need not be individually licensed.